core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 DNS infrastructure.
 Using that information, the DoC server then replies to the queries of the DoC client with DNS responses carried within CoAP responses.
+A DoC server MAY also serve as DNSSEC validator to provide DNSSEC validation to the more constrained DoC clients.

 Note that this specification is distinct from DoH, since the CoAP-specific FETCH method {{-coap-fetch}} is used.
 This has the benefit of having the DNS query in the body as when using the POST method, but still with the same caching advantages of responses to requests that use the GET method.